goodloop/autoware_auto_mirror/src/system/autoware_state_monitor/design/autoware_state_monitor-design.md

 For example, before transition to `ArrivedGoal` state, the component checks if the vehicle is close to the goal and if the vehicle is stopped.

-## Assumptions

-Assumptions:

 ## Inputs / Outputs / API

 Inputs
 * `autoware_auto_msgs/msg/Engage` is used to check if the vehicle has been engaged or not.
 * `autoware_auto_msgs/msg/HADMapRoute` is used to extract goal point and correct transitions between states.
-* `autoware_auto_msgs/msg/VehicleOdometry` is used to calculate current robot velocity.
+* `autoware_auto_msgs/msg/VehicleOdometry` is used to calculate a current vehicle velocity.
 * `autoware_auto_msgs/msg/VehicleStateReport` is used to determine if the vehicle is in manual or autonomous mode.
-* `tf/tfMessage` is used to determine robot pose in global frame.
+* `tf/tfMessage` is used to determine a vehicle pose in a global frame.

 Outputs
 * `autoware_auto_msgs/msg/AutowareState` contains the system state.